-This section describes the programming protocol, consisting of commands sent to the Wi-microDig and messages sent by the Wi-microDig, for stand-alone mode.
-This mode allows the Wi-microDig to be used without the need of computer software to process the sensor data because all settings are stored in non-volatile memory (EEPROM).
-All processing and mapping happens in the Wi-microDig itself, so it can be directly connected to MIDI devices such as (software) synthesizers once it has been programmed using a host computer.
-This mode allows sensor inputs to be mapped to channel voice MIDI messages only (ie. no host mode type system exclusive MIDI messages are used for outputting sensor values).
-Stand-alone mode commands (including STREAM and INTERVAL), contrary to host mode commands, change the settings stored in non-volatile memory as well as volatile memory.
-Stand-alone mode no channel voice MIDI messages are output to reflect any changed settings.
+This section describes the programming protocol, consisting of commands sent to the microDig and messages sent by the microDig, for stand-alone mode.
+This mode allows the microDig to be used without the need of a host computer because all settings are stored in non-volatile memory (EEPROM).
+All processing and mapping happens in the microDig itself, so it can be directly connected to MIDI devices such as synthesizers once it has been programmed using a host computer.
+This mode allows sensor inputs to be mapped to channel voice MIDI messages only (i.e. no host mode type system exclusive MIDI messages are used for outputting sensor values).
+Stand-alone mode commands, change the settings stored in non-volatile memory as well as volatile memory.
+Stand-alone mode commands are executed in both modes of operation, even though in host mode no channel voice MIDI messages are output to reflect any changed settings.